RNXVIII/project-1-resubmission/README.md

  <li>the navigation bar also includes the title of the site.</li>

- <li>for simplicity i made it a dropwdown on all devices to make the pages more simple to look at.</li>

  <li>the navigation dropdown has three links to all other pages and are centered for a more simplistic look

  </ul>